benthomasson/netshow-linux-lib/README.rst

 Installation
 ------------

 Netshow is available on Pypi.python.org.
-Use the newish PIP version 7.0+ and run
+Use the newish PIP version like 7.0+ and run

 ::